-Reading literacy (elaborated in Chapter 1) is defined in terms of students' ability to understand, use and reflect on written text to achieve their purposes.
-This aspect of literacy has been well established by previous surveys such as the International Adult Literacy Survey (IALS), but is taken further in PISA by the introduction of an active element - the capacity not just to understand a text but to reflect on it, drawing on one's own thoughts and experiences.
+Reading literacy (elaborated in Chapter 2) is defined in terms of students' ability to understand, use and reflect on written text to achieve their purposes.
 In PISA, reading literacy is assessed in relation to the:

-- Text format: Often students' reading assessments have focused on continuous texts or prose organised in sentences and paragraphs.
-From its inception, PISA has used in addition non-continuous texts that present information in other ways, such as in lists, forms, graphs, or diagrams.
-It has also distinguished between a range of prose forms, such as narration, exposition and argumentation.
-In PISA 2009, the framework encompasses both print and electronic texts, and the distinctions outlined above are applied to both.
-These distinctions are based on the principle that individuals will encounter a range of written material in their civic and work-related adult life (e.g. application, forms, advertisements) and that it is not sufficient to be able to read a limited number of types of text typically encountered in school. - Reading processes (aspects): Students are not assessed on the most basic reading skills, as it is assumed that most 15-year-old students will have acquired these.
+- Text format: PISA uses continuous texts or prose organised in sentences and paragraphs and in addition non-continuous texts that present information in other ways, such as in lists, forms, graphs, or diagrams.
+It has also distinguished between a range of prose forms, such as narration, exposition and argumentation. - Processes (aspects): Students are not assessed on the most basic reading skills, as it is assumed that most 15-yearold students will have acquired these.
 Rather, they are expected to demonstrate their proficiency in accessing and retrieving information, forming a broad general understanding of the text, interpreting it, reflecting on its contents and reflecting on its form and features. - Situations: These are defined by the use for which the text was constructed.
 For example, a novel, personal letter or biography is written for people's personal use; official documents or announcements for public use; a manual or report for occupational use; and a textbook or worksheet for educational use.
 Since some groups may perform better in one reading situation than in another, it is desirable to include a range of types of reading in the assessment items.